Eustusmurea/Eustusmurea/README.md

 #  About Me:
-Hey there! 👋 I'm Eustus Mwirigi, a Full Stack Software Engineer with a strong focus on data science and full-stack development.
+Hey there! 👋 I'm Eustus Mwirigi, a Full Stack Software Engineer I also talk about data science.

 ## Skills 💡
 My expertise spans both data science and full-stack engineering, encompassing a range of programming languages and technologies essential for these fields: